Are Deepfakes Protected by the First Amendment?

 - False advertising.
 Deepfakes can be used to falsely portray the effectiveness of a given product or to make it seem like they are endorsed by a celebrity or trusted person.

 - Incitement to imminent lawless violence.
 Deepfakes can be used to incite a crowd into illegal activity.
-It could be illegal to create a video of a fictional disaster, attack, criminal act, or real person giving an inflammatory speech with the explicit intent of having a crowd react violently.
+For example, a video of a fictional disaster, attack, criminal act, or real person giving an inflammatory speech, created with the explicit intent of having a crowd react violently, could involve the use of deepfakes.

 - Perjury.
 Deepfakes could be used to manufacture false testimony in a video deposition, court testimony or other statements made under oath.